• Skip to primary navigation

 I’m not sure of an easier way to upgrade your typical cookout than this Grilled Italian Platter.

 Thick, juicy Italian sausages replace your typical hamburgers and hotdogs and vegetables like zucchini, radicchio and romaine lettuce are promoted from boring side status to leading players.
+Everything takes on a charred, smoky taste and is served with nuts, dried fruit, olives, herbs and a syrupy balsamic glaze.

 Even better, this can be made on a gas grill, a charcoal grill or a grill pan on the stove.
 You can have an Italian barbecue party no matter what you’re working with.